Mrcocacola21/PyFrame_LAB1/README.md

 ## Notes

-- Dependencies are managed through `pyproject.toml` and `uv`.
-- The book list is stored in memory in `app/db.py`.
-- Data is not persistent and will reset when the app restarts.
+- Data is stored only in memory and will reset when the app restarts.
-- The HTML templates are located in the `templates/` directory.
-- The main routes are `/` for the book list and `/add` for the add-book form.
+- The project keeps the UI server-rendered and does not use a frontend framework.
+- Validation errors are shown on the form page instead of returning the default JSON error response for invalid form submissions.